Projects

 • Logistics, Supply Chain and Resiliency Projects

-• If Covid taught us anything, water and wastewater agencies resiliency and preparedness is more important than ever.
-WEROC is taking the lead for a regional approach with the creation of a Logistics Annex which will include scare resource procurement, supply chain issue and procedures, regional fuel coordination and specialty labor.
+• If COVID taught us anything, water and wastewater agencies’ resiliency and preparedness are more important than ever.
+WEROC is taking the lead for a regional approach with the creation of a Logistics Annex, which will include scarce resource procurement, supply chain issues and procedures, regional fuel coordination, and specialty labor.
 This project will benefit the local member agencies but the region as a whole.
-Additionally, community planning in regards to water commodities distribution is another important aspect of this project.
+Additionally, community planning in regard to water commodities distribution is another important aspect of this project.

 • Dam and Reservoir Inundation Studies